National Gallery of Canada

-The museum's permanent collection includes over 93,000 works from European, American, and Asian, Canadian, and Indigenous artists.
-In addition to exhibiting works from its permanent collection, the museum also organizes and hosts a number of travelling exhibitions.
+The Gallery's permanent collection includes more than 93,000 works by European, American, Asian, Canadian, and Indigenous artists.
+In addition to exhibiting works from its permanent collection, the Gallery also organizes and hosts a number of travelling exhibitions.

 History

 The Gallery was first formed in 1880 by Canada's Governor General, John Campbell, 9th Duke of Argyll in conjunction with the establishment of the Royal Canadian Academy of Arts.
 In 1882, moved into its first home on Parliament Hill, housed in the Second Supreme Court of Canada building.

 Eric Brown was named the first director in 1910.
 In 1911, the Gallery moved to the Victoria Memorial Museum building, sharing it with the National Museum of Natural Sciences.
 In 1913, the first National Gallery Act was passed, outlining the Gallery's mandate and resources.
 During the 1920s, the building was expanded.
 The art gallery was given four floors, and a separate entrance was created for the art museum.
-In addition, a firewall was built between the natural sciences museum and the National Gallery.
+In addition, a firewall was built between the Natural Sciences Museum and the National Gallery.
 But, the Gallery was still in temporary space in the Victoria Memorial Museum building.
 Longterm plans were to move it to a new permanent location, with spaces dedicated to the viewing of art.

-By the 1950s, the space in the Victoria Memorial Museum building had grown inadequate for the museum's collections.
-In 1952, the museum launched a design contest for architects to design a permanent home for the gallery.
-But the museum failed to garner support from the government of Louis St. Laurent, resulting in the museum having to abandon the winning bid.
+By the 1950s, the space in the Victoria Memorial Museum building had grown inadequate for the Gallery's collections.
+In 1952, the Gallery launched a design contest for architects to design a permanent home for the gallery.
+But the Gallery failed to garner support from the government of Louis St. Laurent, resulting in the Gallery having to abandon the winning bid.

-To provide a workable compromise for the National Gallery, St. Laurent's government offered the National Gallery the eight-storey Lorne office building for use.
+To provide a workable compromise for the National Gallery, St. Laurent's government offered the National Gallery the eight-storey Lorne Building for its use.
 The National Gallery moved into the nondescript office building on Elgin Street.
-The building has since been demolished and replaced by a 17-storey office building to house the Federal Finance Department.
+The Lorne Building has since been demolished and replaced by a 17-storey office building to house the Federal Finance Department.

-In 1962, Charles Comfort, the museum's director, was criticised after half of the works on display at an exhibition for Walter Chrysler's European works were exposed as forgeries by American journalists.
-Comfort had allowed the Gallery to host the exhibition although he had been warned about the works by the director of the Montreal Museum of Fine Arts.
+In 1962, Charles Comfort, the Gallery's director, was criticized after half of the works on display at an exhibition for Walter Chrysler's European works were exposed as forgeries by American journalists.
+Comfort had allowed the Gallery to host the exhibition, despite being warned about the works by the director of the Montreal Museum of Fine Arts.

 The National Museums of Canada Corporation (NMC) absorbed the National Gallery of Canada in 1968.
 During the 1970s, the NMC diverted funds from the National Gallery to form regional galleries.
-The museum completed renovations to the Lorne building in 1976.
-By 1980, it had become apparent that the National Gallery would need to relocate, given the poor condition of the building, historic use of asbestos there, and inadequate exhibition areas that provided only enough space for two per cent of the collection to be exhibited at any given time.
+The Gallery completed renovations to the Lorne Building in 1976.
+By 1980, it had become apparent that the National Gallery would need to relocate, given the poor condition of the building, historical use of asbestos there, and inadequate exhibition areas that provided only enough space for two per cent of the collection to be exhibited at any given time.